Pedro Almodóvar: 2004–2016: Established director

 After a long period of dramatic and serious feature films, Almodóvar's next film was a comedy.
 I'm So Excited (2013) is set almost entirely on an aircraft in flight, whose first-class passengers, pilots, and trio of gay stewards all try to deal with the fact that landing gears are malfunctioning.
-During the ordeal, they talk about love, themselves, and a plethora of things while getting drunk on Valencia cocktails.
+During the ordeal, they talk about love, themselves, and a plethora of topics while getting drunk on Valencia cocktails.
 With its English title taken from a song by the Pointer Sisters, Almodóvar openly embraced the campy humor that was prominent in his early works.

-The film's cast was a mixture of Almodóvar regulars such as Cecilia Roth, Javier Cámara, and Lola Dueñas, Blanca Suárez and Paz Vega as well as Antonio Banderas and Penélope Cruz who make cameo appearances in the film's opening scene.
-Shot on a soundstage, Almodóvar amplified the campy tone by incorporating a dance number and oddball characters like Dueñas' virginal psychic.
+The film's cast was a mixture of Almodóvar regulars such as Cecilia Roth, Javier Cámara, and Lola Dueñas, Blanca Suárez and Paz Vega, and stars Antonio Banderas and Penélope Cruz, who make cameo appearances in the film's opening scene.
+Shot on a soundstage, Almodóvar amplified the campy tone by incorporating a dance number and oddball characters such as Dueñas' virginal psychic.
 The film premiered in Spain in March 2013 and had its international release during the summer of that year.
 Despite mixed reviews from critics, the film did fairly well at the international box office.